timothyroch/ai_sign_language_detector/README.md

-Thank you for clarifying the structure!
-Based on this, here's an updated and detailed **`README.md`** tailored to your project:

----

 # **AI Sign Language Detector**

 An AI-powered application for detecting and recognizing sign language gestures in real-time.
 This project leverages computer vision and deep learning to assist with sign language communication by identifying hand gestures through a webcam.